jesp89g8/MediaPlayer/document/D20 Project January 2021.md

 A playlist is identified by a unique name i.e. in our case Chinese songs, Indian songs and English songs PlayList.
 These contain a sequence of songs in a specific order.

 All playlists saved in the database.

+#### The Music Table

+This table contains these fields:

+- The file path to the media folder – inspect the controller code how the path is used to load the file into the MediaPlayer object.

+- The artist name.

+- The title of the song.

 ## Implementation Details